Turning Sweet to Sour

 Lacto-fermented berries are powerhouses of flavor.

-To keep reading: Order you copy of the The Noma Guide to Fermentation today.
+To keep reading: Order your copy of the The Noma Guide to Fermentation today.